balab2020/js-functional-programming/README.md

 In this soultion, we have removed for or forEach loop, reduce takes callback function and does recursion operation. reducer is a callback function which is invoked with two arguments, first argument is result of previous call, second argument is the current position value.

 i.e) max is tha accumulator, numbers[i] is the currentValue from previous examples.

+Improvements:
+- don't need to have any global/local variables
+- result derieved from function callbacks in recursion way.
+- reducer becomes pure function & reusable

 This is then way, you start thinking in functional programming way by removing avoidable variables, logic.